groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![DSAS user configuration menu](en/DSAS38.png)

+The order of the users can easily be modified by dragging the user to the desired position with the mouse.
 At this point it is recommended to press the `Apply` button in order to make these changes permanent.
 Otherwise on the next restart the old passwords will be requested.

 ### Network configuration